The Invasion (professional wrestling): Lack of major WCW and ECW talent

-The nWo (Kevin Nash, Hollywood Hogan and Scott Hall) did not sign with the WWF until 2002, the year after the Invasion storyline concluded.
+The nWo (Kevin Nash, Hollywood Hogan and Scott Hall) did not sign with the WWF until early 2002, a few months after the Invasion storyline concluded.

 Many wrestling fans had dreamed of a day where they would see WWF and WCW wrestlers compete against each other, but the Invasion storyline's final match ended with four WWF wrestlers wrestling.
 On TSN's Off the Record, host Michael Landsberg asked Booker T why the Invasion – which he stated should have been one of the biggest money angles in wrestling history – was in his words a failure on pay-per-view.
 Booker T responded: That wasn't the true WCW.
 I mean, we didn't have guys like Goldberg.
 We didn't have Sting.
 We didn't have Kevin Nash.
 We didn't have all the major players in the WCW to face the WWF superstars.

 WCW mainstay Sting wrestled his first WWE match at WrestleMania 31 in 2015.